dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### getSizesFromBoundBox(iObj):

+	Description:

-	getSizesFromBoundBox(iObj) - get occupied space by the object from BoundBox.
+		Gets occupied space by the object from BoundBox.
 This can be useful for round shapes, where is no vertices at object edges, e.g. cylinders, circle at Sketch.

-##### Args:
+##### Description:

 		iObj: object